-Some relief is on the way from other partners.
-The United States has committed to helping Turkey, announcing the launch of a resettlement program to admit thousands of refugees currently in Turkey relocate to the U.S..
-The U.S. has also worked to reduce the financial impact the Syrian refugees have on Turkey, providing $162 million in humanitarian assistance in Turkey since the beginning of the Syrian Civil War.
+Further, the U.S. has also worked to reduce the financial impact the Syrian refugees have had on Turkey; as the US has provided approximately $162 million in humanitarian assistance to Turkey since the beginning of the Syrian Civil War.

 Most recently, further cooperation between the two nations have gained a more positive outlook because as of June 2021, the United States has sent a special envoy to assist Turkey in the delivery of humanitarian aid to Syrian refugees and displaced people in the region.
 More specifically, the US Ambassador to the UN Linda Thomas-Greenfield is set to meet with senior Turkish Officials to discuss heightened humanitarian and security cooperation in Syria.
 As previously stated, both nations hold value in the importance of humanitarian assistance, and cooperation in this arena will not only help those in need but also develop deeper ties between the US and Turkey.
 Thus, the US and Turkey have utilized humanitarian aid as a mechanism to find commonalities in the relationship and improve bilateral relations.